puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 Have a look at the `conditionals.txt` file using the `cat` command.

 {% task 6 %}
 Use the command `facter uptime_hours` to check the uptime yourself.
-The notice you saw when you applied your manifest should describe the uptime returned from the facter tool.
+The notice you saw when you applied your manifest should describe the uptime returned from the Facter tool.

 ### Adding other conditions